 Joining The Intellizoom Panel

-To begin this process, I clicked the ‘Join our panel’ button located on the Intellizoom landing page.
+To begin this process, I clicked the ‘Sign UP’ button located on the Intellizoom landing page.

 This brought me to a pretty standard sign-up page.
 They asked for my first and last name, as well as my email.
 They also asked me to create a password.